aziegler3/aziegler3.github.io/_pages/cv.md

 * * *

-> A research scientist in the Department of Entomology since 1996 and group leader of the [Applied Spatial Ecology and Technical  Services](https://www.asets.msu.edu) (ASETS) laboratory.
-Proven experience in budget construction and management; coordinating program-level activities among cooperating federal and state agencies; and supervision of staff members.
-Extensive knowledge of the current state of GIS, database, and information technologies.
-An intuitive understanding of technological trends and the effective use of technology for successful project and program delivery.
-Comfortable public speaker and a proven ability to bridge the gap between technical and non-technical people.</p>
+> Principle investigator (PI) and group leader of the Applied Spatial Ecology and Technical Services (ASETS) research group since initiating development of the research program in 2008.
+Currently PI on national, regional and state level research initiatives focusing on the development and implementation of geospatial technologies for the investigation of invasive species population dynamics and mitigation strategies.

+Current active research projects include national strategies for the monitoring and management of spongy moth; management of the emerald ash borer through biological control treatments; and the development of data management strategies for the large-scale survey and mitigation of invasive species.

+He is a regular cooperator with state and federal agencies on the issues of invasive species monitoring and mitigation.

 Education
 ======